icra/headspace/README.md

 R function to calculate pCO2 in a water sample (ppmv) using a complete headspace method accounting for the carbonate ewuilibrium in the equilibration vessel.

-Authors:

-Rafael Marcé (Catalan Institute for Water Research - ICRA)

-Jihyeon Kim (Université du Québec à Montréal - UQAM)

-Yves T. Prairie (Université du Québec à Montréal - UQAM)

-Date: July 2020

-Copyright statement: This code is shared under GNU GENERAL PUBLIC LICENSE Version 3.

-Refer to the LICENSE file in the Github repository for details.

-Please, when using this software for scientific purposes, cite this work as a source:

-Koschorreck, M., Y.T.
-Prairie, J. Kim, and R. Marcé.
-2020.
-Technical note: CO2 is not like CH4 – limits of the headspace method to analyse pCO2 in water.
-Biogeosciences, in revision

-Contact information: Rafael Marcé (rmarce@icra.cat)

 INPUT:

 You can either input a vector of 11 values for solving a single sample or a data frame of 11 columns and an arbitrary number of rows for batch processing of several samples.